-In order to maintain a panel and assess how individuals have changed over time, our sampling frame for 2021 included all students that responded to the 2020 survey and were still enrolled at OSU in 2021 (N = 2,909).
-These 2020 respondents were separated by rank, and each total was subtracted from 5,000 to determine the number of new students randomly sampled from each rank for the 2021 effort.
-As was done in 2018 - 2020, we oversampled 5,500 first year students to account for sample attrition over time.
-In October of 2021, survey invitations were emailed to the full sample of 20,500 non-transfer undergraduate students from OSU's Columbus campus via Qualtrics.
+In order to maintain a panel and assess how individuals have changed over time, our sampling frame for 2022 included all students that responded to the 2021 survey and were still enrolled at OSU in 2022 (N = 2,525).
+As was done in 2018 - 2021, we added 5000 new contacts to the sample from each rank with an oversample of 500 in first year students.
+In October of 2022, survey invitations were emailed to the full sample of 23,025 non-transfer undergraduate students from OSU's Columbus campus via Qualtrics.
 In addition to an invitation, after one week, participants were emailed a reminder, and one week later they received a third and final reminder.

-Of the 20,500 students contacted, 2,600 started the survey and 1,846 completed it (9% completion rate).
-The final sample size used for this report (i.e. students who began the survey and answered at least one behavior question) was 2,374 students, for a final response rate of 11.6%.
-The median completion time for the survey was 21 minutes.
+Of the 23,025 students contacted, 3,203 started the survey and 2,182 completed it (12% completion rate).
+Students were shown all questions, except the questions provided by the Sustainabilaity Institute and Facilities Operations and Development, where the sample was split in half, and each group received their respective set of questions.
+This was done to reduce the overall survey duration for a given participant.
+The final sample size used for this report (i.e. students who began the survey and answered at least one behavior question and passed both attention checks) was 2,403 students, for a final response rate of 10.4%.
+The median completion time for the survey was 13 minutes.